ddev/ddev/docs/content/users/install/ddev-installation.md

     ### WSL2 + Docker CE Inside Install Script

+    This technique is our favorite, as it uses the most reliable WSL2 Docker provider (`docker-ce`), which is also free and open-source.

-    This prepares your default WSL2 Ubuntu distro and doesn’t require Docker Desktop, and you can run the script multiple times without breaking anything.
+    This script prepares your default WSL2 Ubuntu distro and doesn’t require Docker Desktop, and you can run the script multiple times without breaking anything.

     In all cases: